Entamoeba histolytica

 MICROBIOLOGY

-- Quadrinucleate cyst passed in feces transmits the infection.
-Excystation occurs in small intestine.
-Trophozoites migrate to large intestine and invade mucosa.[9]
+- Cysts are passed in feces and, if ingested, transmit the infection.
+Excystation occurs in terminal ileum.
+Each cyst produces 8 motile trophozoites, which migrate to large intestine and invade colonic mucosa.

 - Galactose/N-acetyl-D-galactosamine (Gal/GalNAc)-specific lectin mediates parasite adhesion to colonic mucin.[5]

-- Deep ulcerations that spread in the submucosa form flask-shaped ulcers and cause microhemorrhages.
+- Deep ulcerations spread in the submucosa, form flask-shaped ulcers, and cause microhemorrhages.

-- Immunity mediated by mucosal IgA recognition of Gal/GalNAc lectin.
+- Immunity is mediated by mucosal IgA recognition of Gal/GalNAc lectin.
+Immunocompromised hosts are more susceptible to symptomatic amebiasis.

 There's more to see -- the rest of this topic is available only to subscribers.